 Open decks and patios can be a wonderful source of inspiration.
 This one stands out because of the way it’s designed to surround and to frame the house.

-The geometry of the space is quite interesting as well and the deck floor boards emphasize that in a creative way.
+The geometrical designs and deck flooring create an asymmetrical feel.
 The bbq area is positioned at the far end of the deck, leaving plenty of room for casual seating and lounging furniture.
 Check out American Deck and Patio for more details about similar projects.

 Everything You Need

 This design chosen by Michael Haverland Architect for this modern house in New York is very clean and simple.
 The backyard is small but it looks and feels like a natural extension of the indoor living areas.
-The wooden wall that acts as a backdrop for the bbq area extends all the way across and is really tall for maximum privacy.
-The linearity of the design is refreshing in this particular case.
+The wooden wall that acts as a backdrop for the BBQ area extends all the way across and is really tall for maximum privacy.

-This is an open backyard without a cover, a breezy and airy look which suits its design really well.
-The light and coastal palette of colors, finishes and materials gives this space a timeless vibe and a modern appearance.
-The fireplace and the bbq grill creates a beautiful stone-clad backdrop for the seating area.
-Check out studio JODI FLEMING DESIGN for more details and more inspiring projects.
+The light and coastal color palette, finishes, and materials gives this space a modern appearance.
+Check out studio JODI FLEMING DESIGN for more details and ideas for inspiring projects.

 The consensus is that a BBQ needs to be at least three feet away from the fence.
 However, the United States Consumer Product Safety Commission states that it’s best to keep the unit at least 10 feet away from structures.